jtgo/Disk-and-CPU-Scheduling-Algorithms/README.md

 *   LOOK

 ## Contribution
-*   The algorithms were distrubted evenly among the groupmates and I was responsible for implementing the SCAN and LOOK Disk scheduling algorithms.
-I was also responsible for compiling and organizing printing the outputs in order to make the project cohesive.
+*   The algorithms were distrubted evenly among the groupmates and I was responsible for implementing the Pre-emptive Priority and Shortest Remaining Time First scheduling algorithms.

 ## Implementation
 The project was implemented using the java programming language and coded through the Netbeans 8.2 IDE.